wanghaisheng/responsive-landing-page-starter/content/blog/en/send-sms-messages-python-flask-dr.md

 ### And We're Done!

 I hope you enjoyed this getting started guide.
 Stay tuned for our upcoming guide about receiving SMS messages with Python!
 In the meantime for more information on our APIs including [inbound SMS](https://developer.nexmo.com/messaging/sms/building-blocks/receiving-an-sms), [Voice](https://developer.nexmo.com/voice/overview), [2-Factor-Authentication](https://developer.nexmo.com/verify/overview) and others, [have a look at our developer portal](https://developer.nexmo.com/).
-Or to spark your imagination on what's possible with our APIs, make sure you check out our [use-cases](https://www.nexmo.com/use-cases/) and [Developer blog](https://www.nexmo.com/blog/category/developers-2/)!

 ## Documentation